-I installed a peel and stick backsplash in my kitchen with just a pair of scissors and a tape measure!
-Here’s my honest review and the steps to DIY it yourself.
+How to install a DIY peel and stick backsplash with just a pair of scissors and a tape measure.

 I have been wanting to put a backsplash up behind my kitchen sink for years.
 I was so tired of staring at the plain painted wall while I washed dishes.

 However I definitely couldn’t do a real glass tile backsplash by myself and I was pretty sure I couldn’t afford anything that would look decent.

 When I discovered affordable kitchen tile stickers I found hope.
 Maybe I could actually DIY my backsplash!

 In this post, I’ll walk you through how to install a peel and stick backsplash yourself.

 I was able to cover the space behind my sink for less than $50 with these amazing tiles and a pair of scissors… read on for my review!

 Where Should My Peel and Stick Backsplash Go?

 First you might be wondering (like I was) where exactly should a kitchen back splash begin and end?

 Well, I learned that typically a backsplash will extend along the length of a counter top and up to the bottom of the cabinets.